On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Abstract

 \section{Abstract}

-A variety of constructive manipulation, control, and bribery for approval-based multi-winner voting have been extensively studied very recently.
-However, their destructive counterparts seem to be less studied in the literature so far.
-This paper aims to fill this gap by exploring the complexity of several destructive bribery problems under five prestigious approval-based multi-winner voting rules\onlyfull{, namely, approval voting, satisfaction approval voting, net-satisfaction approval voting, Chamberlin-Courant approval voting, and proportional approval voting}.
-Generally speaking, these problems are to determine if a number of given candidates can be excluded from any winning committees by performing a series of modification operations yet without exceeding a given budget.
-We consider five operations.
-We offer a complete landscape of the complexity of the problems studied in this paper, and for {\nph} problems we study their parameterized complexity with respect to meaningful parameters.
+A variety of constructive manipulation, control, and bribery problems for approval-based multiwinner voting have been extensively studied recently.
+However, their destructive counterparts seem to be less explored.
+This paper investigates the complexity of several destructive bribery problems under five prestigious approval-based multiwinner voting rules---approval voting, satisfaction approval voting, net-satisfaction approval voting, Chamberlin-Courant approval voting, and proportional approval voting.
+Broadly, these problems are to determine if a number of given candidates can be excluded from any winning committees by performing a limited number of modification operations.
+We offer a complete landscape of the complexity of the problems.
+For {\nph} problems, we study their parameterized complexity with respect to meaningful parameters.